ddev/ddev/docs/users/troubleshooting.md

 The most common cause of the web container being unhealthy is a user-defined .ddev/nginx-site.conf or .ddev/apache/apache-site.conf - Please rename these to <xxx_site.conf> during testing.
 To figure out what's wrong with it after you've identified that as the problem, use `ddev logs` and review the error.

-Changes to .ddev/nginx-site.conf and .ddev/apache/apache-site.conf take effect only when you do a `ddev rm && ddev start` or the equivalent.
+Changes to .ddev/nginx-site.conf and .ddev/apache/apache-site.conf take effect only when you do a `ddev restart` or the equivalent.

 ## No input file specified (404) or Forbidden (403)